Morris K. Udall Scholarship Program

 How may assistance be used?

 Assistance is intended for the use of scholars only.
-Scholars must be a sophomore or junior-level student at the time of the award, enrolled full-time at a two-year or four-year accredited institution of higher education in the United States, pursuing a bachelor's or associate's degree.
+Scholars must be a sophomore or junior-level student at the time of the award, enrolled full-time at a two-year or four-year accredited institution of higher education in the United States, and pursuing a bachelor's or associate's degree.

 What are the requirements after being awarded this opportunity?